KirillFilipp/rsschool-2019Q1-cv/cv.md

 ## _Frontend Engineer_

 ### _SUMMARY_
-I am looking for a job for my own development and with the possibility of career growth.
-I am ready for self-study, my goal is a high result.
-I have education and knowledge in different areas.
-I have leadership skills.
-I am always attentive to small details.
-I can correctly express my thoughts.
-My English level is A2 (Elementary English), and I continue to learn it.
-I will not stop at the achieved result.
+I am looking for a job providing development and career growth.
+I believe that a person should be well-rounded.
+As to me I am always ready for self-study, because I am aimed to high results in my work.
+My specialization is organization and management of instrument manufacturing.
+Nevertheless my working experience is pretty diverse.
+All my knowledge was attained through considerable experience, training and self-study.
+Due to that I have the required skills and ability to work in challenging work environment.
+I possess the leadership skills, soft skills, moreover I am diligent, proactive and always attentive to small details.
+My English level is A2 (Elementary English), and I do my best to master it.
+I have a great learning capability and desire to learn.

 ### _SKILLS_
 OOP, HTML5, CSS3, JavaScript, React, Redux, Bootstrap, Mocha, GIT, SQL, APIs, Webpack, VS Code